ImprontaAdvance/docker-compose-symfony/README.md

 ## Docker for Mac

 Docker for Mac has still big problems of slowness with shared volumes (Ref. [docker/for-mac#77](https://github.com/docker/for-mac/issues/77)).
-To fast up your symfony, remove comments in `docker-compose.yml` and use `cached` volumes (Ref: [docker.com/osxfs-caching/](https://docs.docker.com/docker-for-mac/osxfs-caching/))
+In the `docker-compose.yml` file the tool configures the volumes as `cached` (Ref: [docker.com/osxfs-caching/](https://docs.docker.com/docker-for-mac/osxfs-caching/)) to [improve the speed of the framework](https://blog.docker.com/2017/05/user-guided-caching-in-docker-for-mac/).

 ```
 - ./app/vendor:/var/www/app/vendor:cached